njarun/MiCircle/README.md

 9. If the user is offline or the post has media, then the WorkManager is scheduled to share the post to the timeline

 ### Capabilities
-1. Clean-MVVM architecture, components are easily replaceable.
+1. Clean-MVVM architecture, components are easily replaceable and focussed on SOLID principles
 2. Rx to pass events/messages to parts of application
 3. The Dashboard transition is with NavGraph component
 4. UI is loaded by View/Data binding
 5. Functional/Method bindings for views
+6. Factory class structure for Local/Network data sources
-6. Room database is updated with API results for persistence
+7. Room database is updated with API results for persistence
-7. Hilt for dependency injection
+8. Hilt for dependency injection
-8. Work manager support for background media upload
+9. Work manager support for background media upload
-9. Day/Night theme support
+10. Day/Night theme support

 ### Screenshots: